pikvm/pikvm/pages/tesmart.md

 There may be alternatives other than changing the IP address in this manner if you don't have access to a Windows machine or if this address doesn't work for you.
 See this [README](https://github.com/bbeaudoin/bash/blob/master/tesmart/README.md) for other options (Images and concepts from the bash file were borrowed for creation of this plugin).
 This also contains a summary of the protocol, which is also available on the TESMART downloads page.

 ## Adding UI elements to control the KVM switch
 The UI can be updated to add buttons to switch between KVM inputs and indicators for which input is currently selected.
-The instructions below will make these available in the Pi-KVM UI after clicking the "Switches" menu button in the KVM view.
+The instructions below will make these available in the PiKVM UI after clicking the "Switches" menu button in the KVM view.

-1. SSH into Pi-KVM
+1. SSH into PiKVM
 2. Enable read-write mode on the sd card via `rw`
 3. Edit the `/etc/kvmd/override.yaml` file and include the following:
 ```yaml